Updated on 11/9/2018

 So you're interested in getting the best dash cam for your needs.
 Great decision!
-There are a few things to take into consideration when deciding which dashcam to buy, but our buyer's guide will make the process simple.
+There are a few things to take into consideration when deciding which dashcam to buy, but our dashcam buyer's guide will make the process simple.
 Follow along with our questions so you can pinpoint which in-car video recorder is the best dashcam option for you.
 Ready to get started?
+Please consider the following:

-Most dashcams are mounted on your windshield, the camera lens faces and records the road ahead of you, and only records outside of your car.
+Most dashcams are mounted on your windshield, the camera lens faces forward and records the road ahead of you.
 To be more specific, these dashcams are known as single-lens dashcams because they only have the one lens.
 Single lens dashcams are the most common and basic type of dash cam, and they are a great introduction to protecting yourself from the hazards of driving!
+Typical single-lens dashcam placement and video coverage is shown below:

 If you want to record what is happening behind or inside your vehicle as well as record the road in front of you, a dual-lens dashcam will be the best option for you.
 This type of dashcam includes two video lens or "channels", and records from both of these lenses at the same time.
-This type of dashboard video camera is good for fleet or business owners, taxi/Uber/Lyft or other rideshare drivers, delivery drivers, and parents of teenagers.
+This type of dashboard video camera is good for fleet or business owners, taxi/Uber/Lyft or other rideshare drivers, delivery drivers, and parents of teenagers, just to name a few examples.

 However, you don't have to be a parent or a commercial operator to take advantage of a dual-lens dashcam!
 Many drivers use a dual-lens (aka a two-channel) dash cam for comprehensive coverage in and around their entire vehicle.
-The two channels are typically used to capture video in front of and behind the vehicle at the same time.
+The two channels are typically used to capture video in front of and behind the vehicle at the same time, as shown below:

 Here's an example image taken from a dual-lens dashcam video where the second lens is recording out the back window of a pickup truck (and the front lens is recording all the action in front of the truck).
-Note the 'picture-in-picture' from the rear lens:
+Note the 'picture-in-picture' from the rear lens in the upper right corner of the image:

-Also keep in mind that the secondary remote camera can be positioned just about anywhere inside the vehicle to fit your needs!
+Keep in mind that the secondary "remote" camera lens can be positioned just about anywhere inside the vehicle to fit your needs!
 It could record the driver's window or keep an eye on valuable tools or cargo that are located elsewhere in your vehicle.
+Both camera lenses record video to the memory card inside the front-facing camera unit.

 Dashcams come in all shapes and sizes.
 Many customers prefer a smaller unit that is inconspicuous enough to stay mounted on the windshield in their vehicle at all times.
-While we recommend treating your dashcam as you would your wallet or cell phone and either take it with your or store it out of plain sight, we do sell low-profile dashcams.
+While we recommend treating your dashcam as you would your wallet or cell phone and either take it with you or store it out of plain sight, we do sell low-profile dashcams that typically are not noticed by anyone in the vehicle.

-Just because they are small doesn't mean they can't have a screen.
+Just because they are small doesn't mean they can't have a screen (for changing settings, watching videos, etc).
 See below for our miniature dashcams that still include a built-in screen.

-Here is a list of all the miniature dashcams that we currently have in stock:
+Here is a list of top miniature dashcams that we currently have available:

 Below is an example of 720p high definition (left) vs. 1080p high definition (right).
 Note the size difference - 1080p captures more pixels.
 Click the image to view the actual size image (warning, large file - 3192x1077 - 1.17MB):

-Here is a list of our most popular full high-definition (HD) 1080p dashcams:
+Here is a list of popular full high-definition (HD) 1080p dashcams:

 Many new dashcam models offer the luxury of logging your vehicle's position and speed with a built-in GPS (Global Positioning System) receiver.
 GPS logging means that when you play back your video on your computer, you can watch your vehicle move along a Google map in real time, right next to the video display.